ouonline/luacpp/README.md

 ## Exporting and Using User-defined Types

-First we define a class `ClassDemo` for test:
+We define a class `ClassDemo` for test:

 ```c++
 class ClassDemo final {